leveveaudrey/bootstrap/README.md

 # bootstrap
-code to test if mean and median of one value in one group is different than in another biggest group R code  (with data of test) with only the parameters between lines 9 and 19 to modify
+R code (with data of test) to test if mean and median of one value in one group is different than in another biggest group

+only the parameters between lines 9 and 19 to modify

 on line 9 modify the name of your file in repository (name of example file in code)